-The tongue is one of the most informative muscles that we have in the body.
-In addition to its role in the digestion process, the tongue can reveal the state of your health, as well as your emotions.
+The tongue is one of the most informative muscles that we have in our body.
+In addition to its role in the digestive process, the tongue can say a lot about your health emotions.
 Learning to read your tongue can help you discover potential health problems.

 This time, we want to give you a guide so you’ll be able to understand what your tongue is trying to say about your health.
 You can start now by looking in the mirror and examining your own tongue in detail.

-These often appear along with a viral or fungal infection.
-They can also occur as a result of a deficiency in vitamins A and C, as well a sign of eating too much processed food, fats and sugars.
-At the emotional level, this small ulcers on the tongue can mean a person is easily upset and constantly anxious and stressed.
-This type of tongue is also typical among those suffering from repressed anger.
-You should frequently monitor your oral hygiene and consult a doctor in case it is the result of an infection.
+At the emotional level, small tongue ulcers can mean a person is easily upset and constantly anxious and stressed.
+This type of tongue is also typical among those who suffer from repressed anger.
+You should frequently monitor your oral hygiene and consult a doctor in case they’re the result of infection.

 This type of tongue not only reveals nutritional deficiencies, but can also spell anemia.
 In this case, we recommend eating more foods that are rich in vitamin C and iron.
-Emotionally, it can mean that you are prone to depression and easily discouraged.
+Emotionally, it can mean that you’re prone to depression and are easily discouraged.